 Occasionally it may cause an aching discomfort or a feeling of fullness in the testicle.
 The discomfort may be worse after standing for a long time, and may feel better when you lie down.

-- restricted growth of the affected testicle in teenage boys with a varicocele; and
+- restricted growth of the affected testicle in teenage boys; and

 - a reduced production of testosterone, although this is uncommon.